Good Medicine - Medical School III - Cover

 “You repeat some?”

 “Yes.
 That’s the way you show you’re qualified for the program for which you want to Match.
-I’m going for a trauma surgery Residency, so I focus on trauma and surgery.
+I’m going for a trauma surgery Residency, so I focus on emergency medicine and surgery.
 The repeat on internal medicine is valuable for diagnostic and patient care skills, and the psych repeat is a personal thing.
 I have a close friend who suffers from schizophrenia who I help care for.”

 “You have like no spare time!”